 Migrating Existing Analysis Services Databases

-You can use the Analysis Services Migration Wizard to upgrade Microsoft SQL Server 2000 Analysis Services databases to Microsoft SQL Server 2005 Analysis Services (SSAS).
-During migration, the wizard copies SQL Server 2000 Analysis Services database objects and then re-creates them on an instance of SQL Server 2005 Analysis Services.
+You can use the Analysis Services Migration Wizard to upgrade Microsoft SQL Server 2000 Analysis Services databases to Microsoft SQL Server 2008 Analysis Services.
+During migration, the wizard copies SQL Server 2000 Analysis Services database objects and then re-creates them on an instance of SQL Server 2008 Analysis Services.
 The source databases are left intact and are not modified.
 After you verify that the new databases are fully operational, you can manually delete the old databases.

-As a best practice, migrate your databases one at a time or in small batches so that you can verify that each database object appears as you expect on the destination server, before you migrate additional objects.
+As a best practice, you should migrate your databases one at a time, or in small batches.
+This will allow you to verify that each database object appears as expected on the destination server, before you migrate additional objects.
 When you use the Migration Wizard, the MSSQLServerOLAPService service must be running on both the source and the destination server.
 (If you are migrating a named instance, the **MSOLAP$**instancename service must be running on both servers.)

 After you migrate your databases, you must process them from the original data source before you can run queries against them.
-For more information, see Processing in Analysis Services.
+For more information, see Upgrading or Migrating Analysis Services.

 Using the Migration Wizard